jfinkhaeuser/bran/docs/source/index.rst

-.. cereal documentation master file, created by sphinx-quickstart on Tue Oct 25 10:28:07 2016.
+.. bran documentation master file, created by sphinx-quickstart on Tue Oct 25 10:28:07 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Documentation of cereal |release|
+Documentation of bran |release|
 ============================================

 Swagger/OpenAPI 2.0 Parser for Python